 Amid the cast, Eric Bana and Jennifer Connelly give competent performances in by-the-numbers roles of no particular distinction, while all the real acting is left to the barnstorming veterans of the cast Sam Elliott and Nick Nolte, who both rise to the occasion with flair.

 The Incredible Hulk (2008), starring Edward Norton as Bruce Banner, was a sequel/reimagining of the franchise, and the role was recast with Mark Ruffalo in The Avengers (2012), Avengers: Age of Ultron (2015) and a cameo at the end of Iron Man Three (2013).
-Marvel has also spun a series of animated films off from The Incredible Hulk, including Hulk Vs. (2009) and Planet Hulk (2010), while the Hulk also appears as a member of The Avengers in Ultimate Avengers (2006) and Ultimate Avengers II (2006) and we meet an aging Hulk in Next Avengers: Heroes of Tomorrow (2008).
+Marvel has also spun a series of animated films off from their various superhero titles, which include Hulk Vs. (2009), Planet Hulk (2010) and Hulk: Where Monsters Dwell (2016), while the Hulk also appears as a member of The Avengers in Ultimate Avengers (2006) and Ultimate Avengers II (2006) and we meet an aging Hulk in Next Avengers: Heroes of Tomorrow (2008).